LCF7/Retail-EDA-Python/README.md

 ## Executive Summary

 This repository contains an Exploratory Data Analysis (EDA) performed on a dataset provided by a retail company, aimed at uncovering insights into the performance and adoption rates for membership in various stores within a retail chain.
 This analysis describes historical data to help define acceptable KPI metrics for conversion and adoption rates across different stores.
+Dummie data was used for the project.

 ## Objective